Jeremy Clarkson: Personal life

 Clarkson married Alex Hall in 1989; however, she left him for one of his friends after six months.
 In May 1993, he married his manager, Frances Cain, daughter of VC recipient Robert Henry Cain, in Fulham.
 The couple had three children.
-Clarkson has been described as a member of the Chipping Norton set.
 Known for buying him car-related gifts, for Christmas 2007, Clarkson's second wife bought him a Mercedes-Benz 600.
 Clarkson and Cain divorced in 2014.

 While reviewing the TVR Sagaris in July 2005 for Top Gear at the test track, Clarkson slipped two discs in his back due to him excessively oversteering; he was forced to stop driving for six months.
 Clarkson was involved in a protracted legal dispute about access to a "permissive path" across the grounds of his second home, a converted lighthouse, on the Isle of Man between 2005 and 2010, after reports that dogs had attacked and killed sheep on the property.
 Clarkson and his wife had claimed that four sheep were deliberately killed after being chased into the sea by a dog let off its lead.
 He lost the dispute after the Isle of Man government held a public inquiry, and he was told to re-open the footpath.
 The decision was affirmed by the Isle of Man High Court.

-Clarkson is a fan of the progressive rock band Genesis and attended the band's reunion concert at Twickenham Stadium in 2007.
+Clarkson is a fan of the band Genesis and attended their reunion concert at Twickenham Stadium in 2007.
 He also provided sleeve notes for the reissue of the album Selling England by the Pound as part of the Genesis 1970–1975 box set.
-Clarkson, along with his son, are fans of the football team Chelsea FC.
+He and his son are fans of the football team Chelsea FC.
 In September 2010, Clarkson was granted a privacy injunction against his first wife to prevent her from publishing claims that their sexual relationship continued after his second marriage (see AMM v HXW).
 He voluntarily lifted the injunction in October 2011, commenting that: "Injunctions don't work.
 You take out an injunction against somebody or some organisation and immediately news of that injunction and the people involved and the story behind the injunction is in a legal-free world on Twitter and the Internet.
 It's pointless."

 Since 2017, Clarkson has been in a relationship with Irish-born former actress and screenplay writer Lisa Hogan, who features in his Amazon Prime series Clarkson's Farm.
-Clarkson lives in Chadlington, near Chipping Norton, Oxfordshire.
+He lives in Chadlington, near Chipping Norton, Oxfordshire, and has been described as a member of the Chipping Norton set.

 For his 60th birthday in 2020, Clarkson purchased a Bentley Flying Spur as a present to himself.

-On 23 August 2024, Clarkson opened a pub, The Farmer's Dog, formerly known as The Windmill, in Asthall, near Burford, in connection to his farming show Clarkson's Farm.
-Clarkson later said he had banned Prime Minister Keir Starmer, his Top Gear and The Grand Tour colleague James May and a local named Maddy Hornby.
+On 23 August 2024, Clarkson opened a pub, the Farmer's Dog, formerly known as the Windmill, in Asthall, near Burford, in connection with his farming show Clarkson's Farm.
+In August 2024, Clarkson said he banned Prime Minister Keir Starmer, his Top Gear and The Grand Tour colleague James May, and a local named Maddy Hornby.
+In December 2025, Clarkson additionally stated that all Labour MPs were banned from his pub apart from Markus Campbell-Savours.